 The global wheat flour market reached a consumption volume of 391 Million Tons in 2019, registering a CAGR of 1.3% during 2014-2019.
 Wheat flour currently represents one of the most popular food ingredients used across the globe.
 It offers health benefits such as lowering cholesterol levels, improving metabolism, controlling obesity and regulating blood sugar levels.
 Wheat flour is used extensively owing to the presence of gluten, a protein that provides strength and elasticity to the dough as well as adds to the texture of baked products.
 Factors such as population growth, increasing disposable incomes, rising consumption of bakery products and changing lifestyles have further added to the global demand for wheat flour.

 Wheat flour is used as the main ingredient in several bakery and fast food products such as bread, noodles, pasta and breakfast cereals.
 Growth in the demand for these products has led to an escalation in the overall sales of wheat flour across the globe.
 Moreover, wheat flour is inexpensive as compared to the flour made from other grains on account of which it is easily available to consumers belonging to all socio-economic groups.
 Manufacturers have also introduced vitamin-A fortified wheat flour to cater to the nutritional needs of the population.
 Apart from this, wheat flour is now also being used for producing bioplastics, adhesives, paper, shampoos and conditioners, and other products.
-Owing to these factors, IMARC Group estimates that the consumption volume of wheat flour will reach nearly 411 Million Tons by 2024, at a projected CAGR of 1.2% during 2019-2024.
+Owing to these factors, IMARC Group estimates that the consumption volume of wheat flour will reach nearly 411 Million Tons by 2024, at a projected CAGR of around 1.2% during 2019-2024.

 Breakup by Type: